Bette Midler Changed My View of the Environment

 The rise of single-stream recycling — one bin, no sorting — has created the aspirational recycler.
 Not sure if an item is recyclable?
 Toss it in the bin and hope it will get sorted.
 It’s a common philosophy shared by 40% of Americans — one that grows with those who are more environmentally concerned.
 But it is that kind of thinking that can contaminate an entire load of recycling.

 It’s hard to know what you can recycle.
-Each one of the thousands of local recycling systems sets its own policies, creating a labyrinth of rules and very little certainty.
-Our survey found that Americans felt recycling was more confusing than building Ikea furniture, doing your taxes, playing the stock market or understanding the opposite sex.
+Each one of the nearly 10,000 local recycling systems sets its own policies, creating a labyrinth of rules and very little certainty.
+A Consumer Brands survey found that Americans felt recycling was more confusing than building Ikea furniture, doing your taxes, playing the stock market or understanding the opposite sex.

 Take, for example, the pizza box.
 If it’s grease-stained or has food residue it isn’t accepted anywhere, but from there, it differs from place to place.
 In Arlington, VA, it’s allowed.
 Step across the border into Fairfax County, it’s not accepted.
 If you’re in New York City, put that pizza box in the bin.
 But in Long Island, NY, it goes in the trash.